 One week later, the bottom portion of the bottle came apart.
 I noticed the supplier code on the bottom of the bottle and sighed.
 They are known for low-priced giveaways.

-Your reputation and your brand's position in your market are too important to delegate to materials management or procurement.
+Your reputation and brand's position in your market are too important to delegate to materials management or procurement.

 If your reputation means anything, please don't do it!
 Short-term savings can cost you tens of thousands of dollars AND your reputation.
 They can also reposition your offering in the minds of your clients.
 (Read as: "lower your profit margins").